PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 synthetic 2,000-op median improved from 0.000070605s to 0.000035143s (2.01x).
 No model conversion or inference was run.

+Fallback package selection now collects root op types, structural counts, and Softmax candidates in one operator-list traversal instead of repeatedly rescanning the same list for each guard and threshold.
+Recurrent/control, length-input, transpose-convolution, channel-first Softmax, and large-graph decisions retain their established evaluation order.
+Five hundred fixed-seed selection graphs match checkpoint `064d927` exactly, and the focused selection and architecture suites pass 95 tests.
+A 101-run synthetic 2,000-op median improved from 0.000256567s to 0.000105230s (2.44x).
+The final unconditional TFLite fallback also no longer evaluates the same preference policy before two identical artifact writes.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-